-We are lucky to have a rather lovely, old apple tree in the old house garden which is groaning with apples this Autumn.
-I expect it is the sole survivor of an apple orchard planted in the 1950’s or so but it is very welcome and we have been harvesting many, many apples this weekend.
+We are lucky to have a rather lovely, old apple tree in the Old House garden which is groaning with apples this Autumn and there are apple, apples everywhere!
+I expect this tree is the sole survivor of an apple orchard planted in the 1950’s or so but it is very welcome and we have been harvesting many, many apples this weekend.
+We decided to try and make apple sauce.

 We had a cold spell in late Spring here in the UK and I have read that this has affected this year’s harvest.
 I think the old house garden is so sheltered that our apple tree was covered in blossom and didn’t seem to be affected hence the great apple crop.